For research use only.

 Shelf Life: check product label for expiration date

-Labeled Tubulin-Alexa Fluor® 594 is generated by reacting Alexa Fluor® 594 succinimidyl ester with Cycled Tubulin™ (Cat.
-No. 032005), thereby covalently linking the dye to random tubulin surface lysines.
-Cycled Tubulin™ is >99% pure and polymerization competent.
-These properties are maintained during the labeling process by reacting Cycled Tubulin™ with the dye in its polymerized form and subjecting it to a final polymerization/depolymerization cycle.
-The final product displays maximum absorption at 280 nm and 590 nm and a labeling stoichiometry ([dye]/[tubulin]) of ~1.5 as determined by spectroscopic analysis (Figure 1).
+Labeled Tubulin-Alexa Fluor® 594 is generated by reacting Alexa Fluor® 594 succinimidyl ester with >99% pure tubulin protein, thereby covalently linking the dye to random tubulin surface lysines.
+Polymerization competency is maintained during the labeling process by reacting the dye with polymerized microtubules and subjecting the tubulin protein to a final polymerization/depolymerization cycle.
+The final labeled tubulin protein displays maximum absorption at 280 nm and 590 nm and a labeling stoichiometry ([dye]/[tubulin]) of ~1.5 as determined by spectroscopic analysis (Figure 1).
 Specific labeling stoichiometries are indicated on the product label.
 Labeled Tubulin- Alexa Fluor® 594 is commonly visualized with a Texas Red filter set with maximum excitation/emission wavelengths of 590/617 nm (Figure 2).
 The product is cryopreserved at 20 mg/ml in 50 mM K-Glutamate and 0.5 mM MgCl2 (pH=7.0).

 Storage and Handling

 Immediately transfer Labeled Tubulin-Alexa Fluor® 594 to -80°C upon receipt.
 Thaw only when ready to use by placing briefly in a 37°C water bath followed by immediate placement on ice.
-Clarify the labeled tubulin after thawing to remove any protein aggregates by centrifugation at 90k rpm for 5 minutes at 4°C in an ultracentrifuge rotor (i.e. TLA 100).
-If desired, Labeled Tubulin-Alexa Fluor® 594 can be aliquoted into smaller experimental batches, frozen in liquid Nitrogen, and stored at -80°C with minor loss of polymerization competency.
+Clarify the labeled tubulin after thawing to remove any protein aggregates by centrifugation at 90k rpm (350k x g) for 5 minutes at 4°C. If desired, Labeled Tubulin-Alexa Fluor® 594 can be aliquoted into smaller experimental batches, frozen in liquid Nitrogen, and stored at -80°C with minor loss of polymerization competency.
 Avoid repeated freeze-thaw cycles and protect from light.
 View detailed storage and handling instructions.

 Activity and Applications

 Labeled Tubulin-Alexa Fluor® 594 will polymerize into microtubules when supplemented with guanosine-5’-triphosphate (GTP), warmed to 37˚C, and kept above its critical concentration.
 Polymerization activity is detectable in a variety of experimental systems including fluorescence microscopy assays, turbidity assays, and GTPase assays.
-Labeled tubulin is suitable for use in a variety of fluorescent experimental applications including live cell injection, and can be combined with unlabeled tubulin in generating fluorescent microtubules in vitro.
-Cycled Tubulin™ (Cat.
-No. 032005) is highly recommended as the unlabeled tubulin source in order to minimize tubulin heterogeneity, as labeled tubulin products are derived directly from Cycled Tubulin™.
+Labeled tubulin protein is suitable for use in a variety of fluorescent experimental applications including live cell injection, and can be combined with unlabeled tubulin protein (Cycled Tubulin™ highly recommended; Cat.
+No. 032005) in generating fluorescent microtubules in vitro.
 Visit our protocols page for common microtubule polymerization protocols, including the generation of short, rigid microtubules stabilized by GMPCPP or long, flexible microtubules stabilized by taxol.